-- The Assessment Framework and format of SEA 2023 will follow that of SEA 2022. - The regional examinations implementation will be guided by the Caribbean Examination Council - Teachers are to provide support for students in the development of School Based Assessments (SBAs) and Caribbean Vocation Qualification (CVQ) Portfolios
+- The Revised Assessment Framework for the Secondary Entrance Assessment 2021-2023 will be utilized for SEA 2023. - The regional examinations implementation will be guided by the Caribbean Examination Council

+• Teachers are to provide support for students in the development of School Based Assessments (SBAs) and Caribbean Vocation Qualification (CVQ) Portfolios.